How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 진실화해를위한과거사정리위원회

 Just be sure to go during office hours, and not on a Korean holiday.
+I did NOT need to make an appointment in advance.
 The office lobby is swanky, so wear something decent if you can — though there’s no need to dress up.
 The TRC office is on the 5th floor.
 Just ring the doorbell at the glass sliding doors, and they will let you in.
 I recommend that you bow when you submit your documents to the TRC 3 staff, and please be polite.

 *Please note, you can submit your case to TRC 3 INDEPENDENTLY either in person at TRC’s office in Seoul, through a Korean Consulate or Embassy in your home country, or through email (forthcoming), between February 26th, 2026 — February 25th, 2028.